| Other

 accepting responsibility for themselves and what it means to their family.

-Students
+Students will be

-setting and of the character they became.
-Students
+the character they became.
+Students will

-ways to interpret responsibility and self-awareness.
-The group will come to a
+responsibility and self-awareness.
+The group will come to a consensus as to the

-consensus as to the criteria for accepting responsibility for themselves and
+criteria for accepting responsibility for themselves and come to understand

-come to understand their own self-awareness. |
+their own self-awareness. |